Socialist Labour Party (UK)

 The Socialist Labour Party (SLP) is a socialist political party in the United Kingdom.
-The party was established in 1996 and is led by Arthur Scargill, a former Labour Party member and the former leader of the National Union of Mineworkers.
+The party was established in 1996 and was led by Arthur Scargill, a former Labour Party member and the former leader of the National Union of Mineworkers.
 The party's name highlights its commitment to socialism and acknowledges Clause IV of the Labour Party's former constitution, as fundamental to the party's identity.
+As of 2024, it is led by Jim McDaid.

 The SLP advocates economic localism, supported Britain's exit from the European Union and is in favour of reopening the mines.

-According to accounts filed with the Electoral Commission for 2019, the Socialist Labour Party had 315 members.
+According to accounts filed with the Electoral Commission for 2022, the Socialist Labour Party had 325 members.

 History

-Arthur Scargill founded the Socialist Labour Party in 1996 as a reaction to Tony Blair's rewrite of Clause IV in the Labour Party's constitution a year earlier, seen as a final rejection of a commitment to socialism.
-The SLP advocates the public ownership of leading industries privatised under Conservative Prime Minister Margaret Thatcher during the 1980s, with the policy being maintained by her successor John Major and then advocated by Labour Party leader Tony Blair in his re-write of Clause IV.
+Arthur Scargill founded the Socialist Labour Party in 1996 as a reaction to Tony Blair's abandonment of Clause IV in the Labour Party's manifesto a year earlier, widely interpreted as a final rejection of a commitment to public ownership.
+The SLP advocates the nationalisation of leading industries privatised under Conservative Prime Minister Margaret Thatcher during the 1980s.

 In 2004, a purge of a Marxist-Leninist faction, the previously external Association of Communist Workers, over the issue of lack of support for relations with North Korea, led to the formation of the Communist Party of Great Britain (Marxist–Leninist).

 The party attracted trade union figures such as Mick Rix and Bob Crow.